Mahendragiri Hills

 From Berhampur, just go straight with NH-5 road towards the southern part and take a right turn from the Surala Junction.
 From here, you need to go up to Dhanaghar Square via Pitatali road.
 Here you can take some fruits and vegetables if you have plans for cooking there.
 After that, restart your journey to Tumbagada via Patrapur road.

 From Tumbagada to Mahendragiri, the road is now already constructed fully.
 But because of rain, sometimes there are some small landslides you might find on your way, which could make the journey a little slower.
-When you reach Bhurakhat, the base area of Mahendragiri mountain, you will see from here the Ghati route starts.
-So please drive slowly and safely from there.

 While Visiting From Mandasa ( Andhra Pradesh )